ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Azure/Azure Intro/Week 4 - API Management/W4 - Day 4 - Containers, Azure Container Services.md

 # Azure Container Services

 ## Azure Container Registry
-The same as duckerhub, it's where you place the containers
+The same as docker hub, it's where you place the containers

 ## Azure Container Instances
 Quick deployment of individual containers.
 You don't need dedicated infrastructure to use this.

+You can specify exact CPU and memory requirements for a container

+Run windows or linux containers

 ## Azure App Services
 Deploy containers on app services plan